kata-containers/www.katacontainers.io/src/pages/blog/kata-containers-with-cloud-hypervisor.md

 # Do I need to manually install Cloud Hypervisor?

-No. If you install a Kata containers [release](https://github.com/kata-containers/kata-containers/releases), for example using the [“automatic” method](https://github.com/kata-containers/kata-containers/tree/main/docs/install#automatic-installation), your system will contain Kata Containers *and* the main hypervisors and their associated configuration files!
+No. If you install a Kata containers [release](https://github.com/kata-containers/kata-containers/releases), for example using the ["automatic" method](https://github.com/kata-containers/kata-containers/tree/main/docs/install#automatic-installation), your system will contain Kata Containers *and* the main hypervisors and their associated configuration files!

 # Hypervisor configuration